canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 ## Base checkbox and radio styles

 Previously, base checkbox and radio elements were styled to look like the [`.p-checkbox`](/docs/base/forms#checkbox) and [`.p-radio`](/docs/base/forms#radio-button) patterns.
-These base styles have been removed, please use the pattern markup instead.
+The base styles have been removed, please use the pattern markup instead.

 ## Breakpoints

 The `$breakpoint-medium` variable has been removed from Vanilla.
 All media queries in components and utilities that used this value have been updated to either `$breakpoint-large` or `$breakpoint-small` (whichever was more relevant).
 If you use `$breakpoint-medium` in your project it should be replaced with `$breakpoint-large` or `$breakpoint-small`.

 The default value of `$breakpoint-navigation-threshold` was previously set to `$breakpoint-medium` and is now `$breakpoint-small`.
-This value should be overridden in project code to adjust the threshold when navigation switches to dropdown based on the number of navigation items.
+This value should be overridden in project code to adjust the threshold at which navigation switches to dropdown, based on the number of navigation items.

 ## Buttons